Blog

 People of all ages can benefit from probiotics - even kids

-Some might tell you that you only need probiotics for gut health, and that they are only for those who deal with gastrointestinal issues like bloating, cramps, and gas.
+Some might tell you that you only need probiotics for digestive health, and that they are only for those who deal with gastrointestinal issues like bloating, cramps, and gas.

 Meanwhile, women can also benefit from probiotics.
-For women, Lactobacillus is the most abundant genus of bacteria in the vagina, and certain probiotics have been found to contribute to vaginal health even when taken orally.
-Moreover, women who take probiotics during pregnancy may find relief from certain digestive issues and may even reduce the risk of their child developing atopic dermatitis later in life.
+Lactobacillus is the most abundant genus of bacteria in the vagina, and certain probiotics have been found to contribute to vaginal health even when taken orally.
+Moreover, women who take probiotics during pregnancy may find relief from certain digestive issues.

 Seniors may benefit from probiotics, as well.
 In addition to supporting gut health at a time of life when gut microbiome diversity tends to wane, certain probiotics may help support brain health as well.
-One study found that probiotics may improve memory for seniors with Alzheimer’s, while one randomized controlled trial found that the probiotic Bifidobacterium breve can help improve mild cognitive impairment in older adults.
+One randomized controlled trial found that the probiotic strain Bifidobacterium breve A1 can help improve mild cognitive impairment in older adults.

 Understanding Probiotics: Myths and Facts